Creamy Carrot Red Pepper Soup

 Who doesn’t love a recipe that is delicious, healthy, and easy to make?
-This simple, creamy carrot red pepper soup knocks all three criteria out of the park.
+This simple, creamy carrot red pepper soup knocks all three criteria out of the park for us.

 Nothing complicated or extra here.
 Just a crazy delicious soup, ideal for simmering and ladling into bowls on a cool fall or winter day.

 In each spoonful, you get the bright flavors of fresh carrots and red pepper, a hint of garlic, and a whiff of woodsy thyme.
-And the soup has a luscious, smooth, creamy texture, without even a drop of cream or milk in the recipe.
+And the soup has a luscious, smooth, rich texture, without requiring even a drop of cream or milk in the recipe.

 Aah, the power of soup.
 The most foolproof way to magically transform a heap of veggies into crave-worthy comfort food!